hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ![getcertificate](https://user-images.githubusercontent.com/38821945/158036447-a0d60a1b-27dc-4cf8-b3af-85787a08f1c9.gif)

-1. In WinBox, go to System > certificates > import.
+2. In WinBox, go to System > certificates > import.
-1. Import the `.p12` certificate file twice (yes, import the same file two times!).
+2.1.
+Import the `.p12` certificate file twice (yes, import the same file two times!).

 ![importcertificate](https://user-images.githubusercontent.com/38821945/158036615-b842a5bb-5c08-427d-9130-7359c584c0b1.gif)

-1. Run these in terminal, replace THESE_ADDRESS_GO_TRHOUGHT_VPN with the addresses that will browse through the VPN, assuming your network is in that range that you can use 192.168.0.0/24 for the entire network, or 192.168.0.10 for just one client, and so on
+3. Run these in terminal, replace YOUR_VPN_SERVER_IP_OR_DNS_NAME with your server ip/dns, IMPORTED_CERTIFICATE is the certificate that you get on step 2 something like certificate.p12_0 (the one flagged with KT - Priv.
+Key Trusted - if not flagged as KT, import certificate again) and THESE_ADDRESS_GO_TRHOUGHT_VPN with the addresses that will browse through the VPN, assuming your network is in that range that you can use 192.168.0.0/24 for the entire network, or 192.168.0.10 for just one client, and so on
    ```bash
    /ip firewall address-list
    add address=THESE_ADDRESS_GO_TRHOUGHT_VPN list=local